rpchan44/learn-aws-eks/README.md

 Default output format [None]: json

 ```
-always terminate your AWS eks after use this is a 4 worker nodes so expect a bill please setup your AWS Budget to a decent amount like 5 to 10 USD
+Always terminate your AWS eks after use this is a 4 worker nodes so expect a bill please setup your AWS Budget to a decent amount like 5 to 10 USD